Skip to main content

 How Does Diet Influence Hormone Binding and Clearance?

-The amount of a hormone produced is only part of the equation.
-Its ultimate biological impact depends on how much of it is free and unbound in the bloodstream, versus how much is bound to carrier proteins like Sex Hormone-Binding Globulin (SHBG).
 Diet, particularly carbohydrate and fiber intake, plays a significant role in modulating liver function and insulin sensitivity, which in turn heavily influence SHBG production.
 High levels of circulating insulin, often a result of diets high in refined carbohydrates, can suppress the liver’s production of SHBG.

 This lowers the amount of bound testosterone and estrogen, increasing the free fractions.
-While this might seem beneficial, chronically low SHBG is often a marker of and metabolic dysfunction.
+While this might seem beneficial, chronically low SHBG is often a marker of insulin resistance and metabolic dysfunction.
 Conversely, a diet rich in fiber can support healthy insulin sensitivity and liver function, promoting normal SHBG levels and a balanced hormonal state.

 Micronutrient Food Sources for Hormonal Support